 Field Description Hostname, address or subnet of Network Management System Specify the IPv4 DNS hostname or subnet of the machines that can execute get and set requests to the managed devices.
 The valid range is 1-256 characters.
 As with community names, this provides a level of security on SNMP settings.
 The SNMP agent will only accept requests from the hostname or subnet specified here.
 To specify a subnet, enter one or more subnetwork address ranges in the form address/mask_length where address is an IP address and mask_length is the number of mask bits.
 Both formats address/mask and address/mask_length are supported.
 Individual hosts can be provided for this, i.e. IP Address or Hostname.
 For example, if you enter a range of 192.168.1.0/24 this specifies a subnetwork with address 192.168.1.0 and a subnet mask of 255.255.255.0.
 The address range is used to specify the subnet of the designated NMS.
 Only machines with IP addresses in this range are permitted to execute get and set requests on the managed device.
 Given the example above, the machines with addresses from 192.168.1.1 through 192.168.1.254 can execute SNMP commands on the device.
-(The address, and the address identified by suffix .0 in a subnetwork range is always reserved for the subnet address).
-As another example, if you enter a range of 10.10.1.128/25 machines with IP addresses in this range are permitted to execute SNMP requests on managed devices.
-In this example, if you enter a range of 10.10.1.255 is the broadcast address.
+(The address identified by suffix .0 in a subnetwork range is always reserved for the subnet address, and the address identified by .255 in the range is always reserved for the broadcast address).
+As another example, if you enter a range of 10.10.1.128/25 machines with IP addresses from 10.10.1.128 is the network address and 10.10.1.255 is the broadcast address.
 126 addresses would be designated.
 IPv6 Hostname or IPv6 subnet of Network Management System Specify the IPv6 DNS hostname or subnet of the machines that can execute get and set requests to the managed devices.
 Community name for traps Enter the global community string associated with SNMP traps.
 The valid range is 1-256 characters.
 Traps sent from the device will provide this string as a community name.
 The community name can be in any alphanumeric format.
 Special characters are not permitted.
 Hostname or IP address Enter the DNS hostname of the computer to which you want to send SNMP traps.
 The valid range is 1-256 characters.
 An example of a DNS hostname is: snmptraps.foo.com.
 Since SNMP traps are sent randomly from the SNMP agent, it makes sense to specify where exactly the traps should be sent.
 You can add up to a maximum of three DNS hostnames.
 Ensure you select the Enabled check box beside the appropriate hostname.